ngys9919/tgc-cp1/readme.md

 - The .ico file used for this website was converted from .png logo file with this site:

   https://www.freeconvert.com/png-to-ico

+- Heicoders Academy for this document, which I make used of the name HeiFinance Bank for my capstone project:

+  * HeiFinance Bank Product Fact Sheet.pdf

+- Manus AI for the synthetic generation of the other documents using its General AI Agent such as:

+  * HeiFinance_Annual_Report_2025.pdf
+  * HeiFinance_Employee_Handbook.pdf
+  * HeiFinance_Organization_Chart_Executive_Summary.pdf
+  * HeiFinance_Full_Directory_Complete.pdf

 ### Acknowledgements
 Thanks to Trent Global College for support!